alekskar/puppet/README.md

 all command are placed into the Vagrant file

-logs from test mashine were retrived by change hostname and noop options. there were created two custom facts ( is_puppetserver ) to define if server would be a master and (mem) wich determine java options to allocate memory depends on dedicated memory to host
+Logs from test mashine were retrived by change hostname and noop options.

+There were created two custom facts ( is_puppetserver ) to define if server would be a master and (mem) wich determine JAVA options to allocate memory depends on dedicated memory to host.

+There is possiblity to chose version of client and server(was used parametrized class)

+Test class is used to setup server and define versions.

 # This is repo for final task
 ## Final task